Are there any specific requirements regarding high visibility reflective gear?

 - added in 2016, inspecting the garments on a regular basis and replacing them if badly damaged, soiled or faded.
 "In constant use, garments should be critically examined at 3-month to 6-month intervals."

-The other thing to be aware of, which was brought to our attention by the manufacturer of high quality hiviz tape is that the current standard states that workwear must comply on the date of issue, but follow up checks are at the discretion of management.
-Most manufacturers in Australia use reflective tape which is good for only 30 washes due to its low cost, Management tends to purchase these lower cost shirts so the garments are not compliant and less safe in the second half of their shirt's year.
+Information provided by the manufacturer of high quality garments is that most manufacturers in Australia use reflective tape which is good for only 30 washes due to its low cost, Management tends to purchase these lower cost shirts so the garments are not compliant and less safe in the second half of their shirt's year.
 Some manufacturers produce much higher quality tape, which then translates to, for example, three shirts being washed 100 times being needed.

 The table below shows how many taped shirts in a yearly issue are needed (according to this manufacturer) to comply to AS/NZS 1906.4:2010 part 4.